 Buying Life Insurance with a "Selfie" and Other News about Insurance and Annuities

 New technology will allow you to apply for life insurance with a “selfie.”
 In other news, inflation-protected annuities are becoming more appealing as the economy grows.

 Charitable Planning Opportunity for Executives: Donate Private Business Interests

 Clients can donate appreciated, non-cash assets to charity as a more efficient, tax smart way to make charitable contributions.
 Your senior executive and/or entrepreneur clients may find that their most appreciated assets come in the form of illiquid assets, such as privately held C- and S-Corp stock...

 Is the U.S. Workforce Nearing Full Recovery?

-We've updated our monthly workforce analysis to include last week's Employment Report for March.
-The unemployment rate ticked down from 4.7% to 4.5%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) disappointed forecasts at 98K.
+We've updated our monthly workforce analysis to include last week's Employment Report for April.
+The unemployment rate ticked down from 4.5% to 4.4%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) surprised forecasts at 211K.